 Booking: Most hotels in Grand Anse can arrange it.
 Dive Grenada and Aquanauts are reputable operators.

 You don't need to be a strong swimmer.
 The water is shallow and calm.
-Life jackets are available.
-Clarence stayed within arm's reach of anyone who looked uncertain.
+Life jackets are available, and a good guide stays within arm's reach of anyone who looks uncertain.

 If you're exploring more of the Caribbean, St. Lucia offers a completely different experience worth considering.